 The dissent hinted at several additional areas of law that may be affected by the majority's decision in Teva.
 For example, when reviewing statutes and regulations-which "frequently have technical meanings unknown outside the specialized community they are meant to regulate"-courts "treat the inquiry into those meanings as involving only conclusions of law."
 But, the dissent continued, "[t]he majority's unexamined reliance on technical usage could be read to cast doubt on this practice, as well as on our holding in Markman that claim construction is exclusively for the court.
-If claim construction involves subsidiary questions of technical meaning or usage that are indistinguishable from those questions submitted to the jury in the contract context, then one might wonder why such issues are not submitted to the jury in the patent and statute contexts, too."
+If claim construction involves subsidiary questions of technical meaning or usage that are indistinguishable from those questions submitted to the jury in the patent and statute contexts, too."